Sebix12/WingBird/README.md

 In this example, the `index.bat` file would get compiled into the file named `index.html`.

 ## Using Batch as backend
 You can use Batch as your backend instead of PHP.
-Here is how:

 ### Linking your script to a source file or component
 *(This requires PHP)*